vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/_index.md

 xiv Contents

-The Daks.in. ām¯urti . . . . . . . . . . . . . . . . . . . . . .
+The Daks.in. āmūrti . . . . . . . . . . . . . . . . . . . . . .
 515 The definition of god’s figure of grace . . . . . . . . . . .
-518 The Daks.in. ām¯urti and iconography . . . . . . . . . . . . . .
+518 The Daks.in. āmūrti and iconography . . . . . . . . . . . . . .
 519 The development of a cult concept into an iconic image . .
-521 A Daks.in. ām¯urti on a crossbar found in Nagarī . . . . . .
+521 A Daks.in. āmūrti on a crossbar found in Nagarī . . . . . .
 522 Daks.a’s sacrifice and his instruction in the

 Pāśupata vrata . . . . . . . . . . . . . . . . . . . .
 524